 through videoconferencing technology.

-Toolkit with considerations for training, legal issues, and clinical practice, including a discussion of
+with considerations for training, legal issues, and clinical practice, including a discussion of telemental

 and remote practice settings.
 In 2021, the Substance Abuse and Mental Health Administration (SAMHSA)

 The Telehealth Resource Centers also provide helpful